CapgePau-Uppa/2024_TER_detectionGaz_v2/README.md

 - Once the installation is finished, check if it's insalled.
 The default directory is C:/Program Files/MongoDB/Server/bin.
 There should be the mongo.exe file.
 - Open your file explorer.
 Go in the C: folder.
 - Create a new folder (use the right click, then select New folder).
 Name the new folder data then go in it.
 - Create a new folder and name it db.
-You can close your file explorer.
+You can close your file explorer. <span style="color:red">si je comprends bien il crée un dossier C:/data/db mais il sert à quoi ? c'est pas utilisé dans la config mongo]</span>
 - Open MongoDBCompass.
 - Click on New connection.
 - Click on Save & Connect.
 Name it Alert and choose the color you want.